nestef23/my-OSCP-notes/Active Directory/Bloodhound.md

 Now either add own account to target group, or reset target account password (Reference this link: https://www.hackingarticles.in/abusing-ad-dacl-writeowner/)

-In the particalar example the target user was Cert Authority user, so I could do this:
+In the particular example the target user was Cert Authority user, so I could do this:

 http://book.hacktricks.wiki/en/windows-hardening/active-directory-methodology/ad-certificates/domain-escalation.html#vulnerable-certificate-template-access-control---esc4
 ```